 - Acute Respiratory Distress Syndrome (ARDS)

-Any infected pancreatic necrosis should be suspected if a positive blood culture, changes of low density within the pancreas, or patient’s condition deteriorates with a high WCC.
-Definitive diagnosis of infected pancreatic necrosis can be confirmed by a fine needle aspiration of the necrosis, yet it can associated with a risk of seeding infection therefore it must be performed with care.
+Pancreatic necrosis is prone to infection and should be suspected if there is a clinical deterioration in the patient associated with raised infection markers (or from positive blood culture or changes of low density within the pancreas on CT).
+Definitive diagnosis of infected pancreatic necrosis can be confirmed by a fine needle aspiration of the necrosis.

+About 50% will spontaneously resolve, hence conservative management is usually the initial treatment of choice.
 Cysts which have been present for longer than 6 weeks are unlikely to resolve spontaneously.
-Treatment options include surgical debridement or endoscopic drainage (into the stomach)
+Treatment options include surgical debridement or endoscopic drainage (often into the stomach).